Conditions of employment

 While work will take priority, opportunities for recreational trips may arise.

-Expeditioners perform their own housework and help out with station duties.
+Expeditioners also spend time out of work, undertaking their own housework and help out with station duties.
 This may include assisting in the kitchen, garbage clearance, and general cleaning.

 Who will I be working with?

-There is a diverse range of people on station.
-This may include Australian and international scientists, members of international Antarctic programs, media professionals and other expeditioners.
+There is a diverse range of people on station undertaking a wide variety of projects.
+This may include Australian and international scientists, members of international Antarctic programs, tradies, chefs, arts fellows, meteorologists and other expeditioners.

 How cold is it?